 How to Navigate Every Kind of Resortwear Dress Code

-The hope is that it’ll serve as a reminder not only to pack underwear and a toothbrush (very important), but perhaps a wrap and evening dress as well, given the dress code.
-Read on…
+The hope is that it’ll serve as a reminder to pack not only underwear and a toothbrush (very important) but also perhaps a wrap and evening dress as well, given the dress code.
+Read on.

 Resort Casual